codeweavers/fed-graduate-role/planAndNotes.md

 - change background depending on type of pokemon
-- Find way to capitalise first letters of pokemon name
+- Find way to capitalise first letters of pokemon name : Pipe
-- Clean up dat amore generall: e.g., weight, height
+- Clean up data more generall: e.g., weight, height: Pipe
 - Get held items displaying as images
+- Account for when pokemon do NOT have sufficient images

 Additional features:
 - Filter by type